Eilenberg swindles and higher large scale homology of products of trees: Introduction

-The main result of this paper, motivated initially by the above problem, is a geometric method for killing homology classes of Cartesian products.
-Although originally designed for uniformly finite homology, it turned out flexible enough to apply to several large scale homology theories: \begin{enumerate} {(\roman{enumi})} \itemsep0em \item uniformly finite homology of Block and Weinberger and its fine simplicial version \cite{bw-jams}, \item controlled coarse homology of \v{S}pakula and the second author \cite{nowak-spakula}, \item and Dranishnikov's almost equivariant homology \cite{dranishnikov}. \end{enumerate} The above homology theories have many applications in group theory, geometric topology and index theory.
+The method we use also applies to the controlled coarse homology, introduced in \cite{nowak-spakula}, for which a quantitative statement holds.
+The above three homology theories have many applications in group theory, geometric topology and index theory.
 They are often used to express largeness of manifolds, see \cite{dranishnikov,dfw,gong-yu,gromov,hanke-etal}.

 It is worth noting that for any of the above homology theories the homological algebra behind the classical K\"{u}nneth theorem does not generalize naturally.
 Indeed, the chains, cycles and boundaries all form infinite-dimensional spaces.
-These spaces sometimes, as in \ref{homology listing: uf} and \ref{homology listing: controlled}, can be equipped with an analytic structure, but in the case \ref{homology listing: almost equivariant} no reasonable analytic structures seem to exist.
 In such settings tensor products, naturally appearing in K\"{u}nneth-type theorems, exhibit fundamental difficulties.
-In~\cite{hair}, a K\"{u}nneth theorem for Roe's coarse cohomology is presented.
-However, generalizing this for other large scale homology theories seems to be a demanding task, since the approach used in~\cite{hair} is based on a special description of coarse chains in terms of modules having finite geometric properties.
+A K\"{u}nneth theorem for another coarse theory, Roe's coarse cohomology, is proved in \cite{hair}.
+However, adapting those thechniques to other large scale homology theories seems to be a demanding task, since the approach used in \cite{hair} is based on a special description of coarse chains in terms of modules having certain geometric properties.

-Our approach is geometric.
-The main ingredients are 2- and 3-dimensional Eilenberg swindles that we attach to a given cycle.
-This strategy allows us to gradually reduce any cycle on the product to a cycle of a specific form, representing the same homology class.
+Our approach to proving Theorem \ref{theorem : main1} is geometric.
+The main ingredients are higher-dimensional Eilenberg swindles that we attach in different directions to a given cycle.
+This strategy allows us to gradually reduce any cycle on the product $\Gamma_1\times\dots\times\Gamma_n$ to a cycle of a specific form, representing the same homology class.
 The final step shows that the cycles of such specific form bound.
-The general idea is the following.
-If $X$ is a locally finite simplicial complex and $h_*$ denotes one of the homology theories mentioned then by $[X]\in h_0(X)$ we denote the fundamental class of $X$, represented by the 0-cycle
+The same method gives vanishing of $H_1^{(\infty)}(X\times Y,R)$, see Theorem \ref{theorem : vanishing for products of simplicial complexes}.